Impact-Subsea/sdkExample/README.md

     $ cmake -DCMAKE_BUILD_TYPE=Release ..
     ```

-6. Run make on the generated makefile to generate the static library:
+7. Run make on the generated makefile to generate the static library:

     ```bash
     $ make
     ```
+    If using windows
+    ```bash
+    $ cmake --build .
+    ```

+8. Run the exe in the folder sdkExample/build/bin/

 - If on Linux make sure the app has permission to access the serial ports: